sign-language-processing/sign-language-processing.github.io/src/index.md

 We split the graph into two:

 - Every edge to the left, on the orange background, represents a task in computer vision.
-These tasks are inherently multilingual, thus generalize over all sign languages.
+These tasks are inherently multilingual, thus generalize between sign languages.
 - Every edge to the right, on the blue background, represents a task in natural language processing.
 These tasks are sign language specific, requiring a specific sign language lexicon or spoken language tokens.
 - Every edge on both backgrounds represents a task requiring a combination of computer vision and natural language processing.